 A temper tantrum is an explosion.
-It is a burst of adrenaline manifesting in red faces, clenched fists, loud ranting and sometimes physical aggression.
+It is a burst of adrenaline manifesting in red faces, ask clenched fists, sale loud ranting and sometimes physical aggression.
 A person experiencing a temper tantrum is completely overwhelmed with emotion.
 He or she cannot be reasoned with because the frontal cortex (thinking center of the brain) is “offline.”
-Anger, panic and helpless rage control the show.
+Anger, patient panic and helpless rage control the show.
 Temper tantrums are unpleasant to witness, to say the least.
 Sometimes, depending on who is having them, they can be outright dangerous.

 Who Has a Temper Tantrum?